Meklad/conways-game-of-life/README.md

 ## About Me:

-My name is Ahmed Abd-El-Rahman also known as Ahmed Maklad, Iam backend engineer and CEO of [Tyet Soft](http://tyet-soft.ml/) for building web applications like erb's and Corporate internal financial management systems.
+My name is Ahmed Abd-El-Rahman also known as Ahmed Maklad, Iam backend engineer [Tyet Soft](http://tyet-soft.ml/) for building web applications like erb's and Corporate internal financial management systems.